Volkswagen warns of slowing global auto markets

 After-tax profit rose to 3.98 billion euros ($4.42 billion) as revenue rose 11% to 61.42 billion.
 The sales margin of 7.8% exceeded the goal of 6.5-7.5%.

-The Wolfsburg-based automaker said it expects “that vehicle markets will contract faster than previously anticipated in many regions of the world.”
+Yet the Wolfsburg-based automaker said it expects “that vehicle markets will contract faster than previously anticipated in many regions of the world.”

 It said sales would be “on a level” with last year’s record 10.8 million vehicles.
 Previously it had expected a slight increase.
-The company stuck to its profit forecast but said it would be in the lower end of its range.
+The company said its profits would be in the lower end of its forecast range.

+Global automakers are facing a slowdown in sales amid disputes over trade and from pressure in the European Union and China to develop and sell new low-emission vehicles that require heavy investment in new technology.

+Ford and Renault have issued profit warnings in recent days, while Daimler, maker of Mercedes-Benz luxury cars, lost money in the second quarter and is expected to outline a cost-cutting strategy for investors on Nov.
+14.